 Geospatial Information Production is the process whereby the topographic features of the Kingdom of Saudi Arabia,are collected from various sources and processes, and compiled into specification compliant geoinformation products.

-GCS compiles these topographic features from a variety of different sources, including stereo aerial and satellite imagery, GPS coordinates obtained in the field, and authoritative supplementary data.
-Examples of the features currently available in GCS databases are:
+GASGI compiles these topographic features from a variety of different sources, including stereo aerial and satellite imagery, GPS coordinates obtained in the field, and authoritative supplementary data.
+Examples of the features currently available in GASGI databases are:

 - Terrain features such as sand, gravel, etc.